 The principal regulation governing individual insurance salespersons is the Measures on the Supervision and Administration of Insurance Salespersons issued by the CIRC on January 6, 2013 and effective on July 1, 2013, which replaced the Provisions on the Administration of Insurance Salespersons promulgated on April 6, 2006 and effective on July 1, 2006.
 Under this regulation, the term "insurance salesperson" refers to an individual who sells insurance products for an insurance company, including those who are engaged by insurance companies or by insurance agencies.
-In order to engage in insurance sales activities as an insurance salesperson, a person first must pass the qualification examination organized by the CIRC to obtain a "Qualification Certificate."
 The person must have a college degree or above to be qualified for the examination.
-In addition to the qualification certificate, a person must be registered with the CIRC's Insurance Intermediaries Regulatory Information System and obtain a "Practice Certificate of Insurance Salespersons" issued by the insurance company or insurance agency to which he or she belongs in order to conduct insurance sales activities.
+A person must be registered with the CIRC's Insurance Intermediaries Regulatory Information System and obtain a "Practice Certificate of Insurance Salespersons" issued by the insurance company or insurance agency to which he or she belongs in order to conduct insurance sales activities.